ferdymercury/PythonInstallGuide/Miniforge.md

 If you have `Google Chrome` installed, you would modify the last line to look like this (*__don't forget to remove the hash at the begining__*):
 * c.NotebookApp.browser = 'C:/Program Files (x86)/Google/Chrome/Application/chrome.exe --app=%s'

+or, if Chrome is installed in /Program Files/ , then use this
+* c.NotebookApp.browser = 'C:/Program Files/Google/Chrome/Application/chrome.exe --app=%s'

 However, if you are going to use `Microsoft Edge`, you would modify the last line to look like this (*__don't forget to remove the hash at the begining__*):
 * c.NotebookApp.browser = 'C:/Program Files (x86)/Microsoft/Edge/Application/msedge.exe --app=%s'